 Your personal information may be shared internally as part of the company recruitment process; your personal data will not be used for any other purpose without your prior consent.
 Data will only be shared with the HR department, interviewers who are involved in the recruitment process, managers in the area of the business where the vacancy exists and IT staff.

 We will not share your personal data with any third parties, unless your application for employment is successful and we make you an offer of employment.
 As part of our process to offer you employment, we will share some of your personal data with your former employers to enable the company to obtain employment and personal references.
 We will also process some of your personal data so that we can obtain a Disclosure Certificate for the purpose of applying for an ID Pass.

 How does our Company protect your personal data?

 We take the security of your personal data very seriously.
 To support this, we have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed and is not accessed by any unauthorised individual.

 How long does our Company retain personal data?

-If your application for employment is unsuccessful after interview/assessment, we will hold your data securely on file for a period of 6 months after the recruitment process has ended; this period is extended to 12 months for pilot recruitment.
+If your application for employment is unsuccessful after interview/assessment, we will hold your data securely on file for a period of 6 months after the recruitment process has ended.
 During this time, we may consider you for suitable employment opportunities.
 We will contact you prior to processing your data further to establish whether you would like to be considered.

 At the end of the 6 month period, we will destroy all of your personal data.
 However, if you would like your details to be held securely on our file for a longer period, you should submit your request to firstname.lastname@example.org